80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a low continuous humming sound made by a bee or insects flying

-Example sentenceFlies were buzzing all around the dirty man’s body.
+Example in a sentenceFlies were buzzing all around the dirty man’s body.

 12. Cackle